satnaing/astro-paper/src/content/blog/astro-paper-2.md

 ### New Predefined Dark Color Scheme

-AstroPaper v2 has a new dark color scheme which is based on Astro's dark logo.
+AstroPaper v2 has a new dark color scheme (high contrast & low contrast) which is based on Astro's dark logo.
 Check out [this link](https://astro-paper.pages.dev/posts/predefined-color-schemes#astro-dark) for more info.

 ![New Predefined Dark Color Scheme](https://user-images.githubusercontent.com/53733092/215680520-59427bb0-f4cb-48c0-bccc-f182a428d72d.svg)